BONUS: learn directory structure

 • I change directory

-cd child
+cd jane

 the terminal shows

-cd: no such file or directory: child
+cd: no such file or directory: jane

 the directory does not exist